estorrs/geoscatter/README.md

 from geoscatter.GeoScatter import GeoPoint
 ```

-To use geoscatter you will need a Google Static Maps API key.
+To use geoscatter, you will need a Google Static Maps API key.
 It's quick and free, just go [here](https://developers.google.com/maps/documentation/static-maps/) and click *Get A Key* in the top right corner of the page.
 ```python
 googleMapsApiKey = "INSERT YOUR API KEY HERE!!"
 ```

 To begin, we define our map.
 To do this we specify the center of the map by creating a GeoPoint containing the latitude and longitude of the center coordinate (Columbia, Mo in this case).
 We can also specify a zoom level between 1 and 20 and the size of the map in pixels.
 A quick note on map size, if a size below 150 or above 600, good results can't be guaranteed.
-Additionally you can choose to get a map with or without labels.
+Additionally you have the ability to choose to get a map with or without labels.
 ```python
 cLat = 38.536178
 cLon = -92.302498